aogriffiths/relay/relay-specification-short.md

 What does this mean?

 1. Relay Publishers do everything PuSH Publishers do, and more.
 The main point being Relay Publishers can be subscribed to (from Hubs or directly from Subscribers).

 2. Relay Hubs do everything PuSH Hubs do, and more.
 The main point being Relay Hubs can be subscribed from (to other Hubs or to Publishers).

 3. Relay Subscribers do the same as PuSH Subscribers.

 4. In Relay To Publish and To Distribute mean the same thing which is why (a) Topics can be distributed from a Relay Publisher and (b) A Relay Subscriber is able to be published to.
-Publishing and Distributing are synonymous with Relay.
+Publishing and Distributing become synonymous with Relay.

 5. The final, and coolest part of it all, is a Relay Hub simply combines the Publisher and the Subscriber capabilities.
-It Subscribes to a Topic and re-publishes (or "relays") it.
-There is only one exception to this rule, a Relay Hub does not need to host the Topic for discovery, that is left to be the role of the original Publisher alone (However the idea of having a Hub represent a Topic is likely to be the subject of a Relay extension coming soon...)
+It Subscribes to a Topic and re- publishes or "relays" it.
+There is only one exception to this rule, a Relay Hub does not need to host the Topic for discovery, that is left to be the role of the original Publisher alone (However the idea of having a Hub represent a Topic for discovery is likely to be the subject of a Relay extension coming soon...)

+#### But Why?!
+* __Implementations:__ We want Relay to be widely implemented in many languages.
+The approach taken encourages developers to build one Publisher API and one Subscriber API.
+Publishers then simply use the Publisher API, Subscribers use the Subscriber API and Hubs use both.
+* __Simplicity:__ All content is sent between Publishers, Subscribers and Hubs using the same protocol.
+* __Compatibility:__ Relay is compatible with PuSH v0.4.
+* __No Hub:__ You don't need to use a Hub.
+Publishers can send updates directly to Subscribers.
+* __Many Hubs:__ Hubs can send updates to other Hubs so a chain of Hubs can be created for "_relaying_" content.
+(Useful for load balancing or traversing public and private networks.)

 <br/>
 <a name="1."></a>